UFO (band): Post-Schenker era and breaks (1978–1990)

 Tensions grew between Mogg and Schenker in the late 1970s, possibly owing to Schenker often leaving before or during shows.
 Soon after UFO's show at the Keystone Palo Alto, on 29 October 1978, Schenker left the band.
 "Obviously we were disappointed," recalled Pete Way.
 "It's not easy to promote an album without a guitarist.
 We were starting to draw a lot of people and the album was selling.
 But he'd also disappeared on the Lights Out tour, so nothing surprised us."

 Schenker briefly returned to the Scorpions before forming his own Michael Schenker Group.

+Paul Chapman, Pete Way and Phil Mogg of UFO performing at the International Amphitheatre in Chicago on March 16, 1980.

+Paul Chapman with Phil Mogg at the International Amphitheatre in Chicago on March 16, 1980.

 After Schenker's exit, UFO rehired guitarist Paul Chapman, who brought unused track ideas from Lone Star's drummer Dixie Lee.
 The band's next LP – No Place to Run, released in January 1980 – was produced by former Beatles producer George Martin.
 It failed to match the success of its predecessors, though it fractionally missed the UK Top 10.

 Paul Raymond left at the end of the No Place To Run tour.
 He was replaced by John Sloman from Lone Star on keyboards for a couple of months, then by former Wild Horses guitarist and keyboardist Neil Carter, who helped fill the void in the songwriting left by Schenker's departure.
 Carter debuted with UFO on stage at the three-day Reading Festival on 23 August 1980, when the band played as the Saturday night headliner.

 At the beginning of the following year, UFO released the self-produced The Wild, the Willing and the Innocent, which had a lighter, contemporary pop rock sound.
 The album achieved mild success in the UK, reaching the UK Top 20, and the single "Lonely Heart" was released.